Perth Grandparents’ Rights

 - Your proposals for spending time with them;

-Our Legal Practitioner Director Shannon Bodeker has over 15 years’ experience working exclusively in family law.
+Our Legal Practitioner Director Shannon Bodeker has over 15 years of experience working exclusively in Family Law.
 She has helped many grandparents reach a favourable outcome with their family law matters.

 Please note this is not family law advice.
 It is important to seek specific family law advice.
 Each family law case is different.

 See Our Latest Client Review Below – We Love Hearing Such Great Feedback!